Admissions Information for Transfer Students

 One-third of all credit hours for any one educational program, degree, or diploma must be taken at Midstate College and completed successfully.
 In addition, the student must have taken the final quarter term at Midstate to qualify for a Midstate degree or diploma.

 Students attending Midstate may transfer credits to Midstate for classes taken at other institutions prior to their entrance at Midstate.
-Students enrolled in a baccalaureate degree program must complete a total of 60 quarter hours, with 32 quarter hours in upper-division major coursework at Midstate College and the last quarter in residence, to be eligible for a baccalaureate degree from Midstate College.
+Students enrolled in a baccalaureate degree program must complete a total of 60 quarter hours, with 32 quarter hours in upper-division major coursework at Midstate College.
 Midstate College does not accept more than 92 quarter hours at the 100–200 course level.
 Any exceptions to this policy must be approved by the Dean of Students or be a component of a formalized articulation agreement.

 Midstate College is a participant in the Illinois Articulation Initiative (IAI).
 The General Education Core Curriculum (GECC) became effective for entering students as of the summer of 1998.
 This agreement benefits the students who transfer credit in from other institutions and all transcripts marked with the IAI GECC seal will be accepted as equivalent to the GECC here at Midstate; therefore, students will not be required to retake such courses.